-Welcome to the Fenton Preterm Growth Chart site
+Welcome To the Fenton Preterm Growth Chart webpage

 “The Fenton growth chart for preterm infants has been revised to accommodate the World Health Organization Growth Standard and reflect actual age instead of completed weeks, in order to improve preterm infant growth monitoring.”